Surgical Technology Services Frequently Asked Questions

 with your strengths.
 A Career Center can be found on every campus and the aptitude tests are free to EFSC students.

 You might also consider talking to people you know who are currently practicing as Surgical Technologists.
 It will be helpful to talk to them at a time when they are rested, away from the site where they practice.
-Ask specific questions, such as why they came into Surgical Services, what the advantages and disadvantages of Surgical Technology as a career are, what their most memorable moments in surgery have been, and what the hardest and most rewarding aspects of their professional duties are.
+Ask specific questions, such as why they came into Surgical Technology Services, what the advantages and disadvantages of Surgical Technology as a career are, what their most memorable moments in surgery have been, and what the hardest and most rewarding aspects of their professional duties are.

 The Health Sciences Campus Program advisor can help you understand the various Health Sciences Campus programs, if you think that various aspects of the surgical technologist's duties would not appeal to you.
-There is also a Health Sciences Campus Programs brochure that outlines the various programs, deadlines for admission, etc.

 Question 11: What is the employment outlook?